AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 Further requirements
 --------------------
+- Firebase tool generates a random password if none found
+- Firebase tool checks if extension is up to date and warns if not
+- If extension present, checks if preview is set up and prompts to do it if not
+- Sets default storage location in setup (maybe from client)
 - Default GitHub URL to remote origin
 - Use secret for access token extension param, check all permissions and ordering for using secrets
 - ✅ Remove old Builder and build.ts, BrowserRuntimeLoader